 In addition, McCrath is the co-coaching director and administrator of Northwest Soccer Camp, one of the nation’s most successful summer soccer camps, in Seattle.
 He earned his bachelor’s degree from Seattle Pacific in communications in 1990 and received a master’s degree in physical education with a concentration in sports administration in 1993, also from SPU.

-McCrath married Barry’s current assistant volleyball coach Katie Ralph in June of 2009 and lives in Sunny Isles, Fla.
+McCrath married Barry’s current assistant volleyball coach, Katie McCrath (née Ralph) in June of 2009 and lives in Sunny Isles, Fla.